Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Classical Simulation of Adaptive Normalizer Circuits

-\begin{theorem} Let $G=\mathbb{ Z}_{d_1}\times\cdots \times \mathbb{ Z}_{d_m}$ be a finite Abelian group.
+Recall that in \cite{VDNest_12_QFTs} the following classical simulation result was shown: \begin{theorem} Let $G=\mathbb{ Z}_{d_1}\times\cdots \times \mathbb{ Z}_{d_m}$ be a finite Abelian group.
 Consider a polynomial size unitary normalizer circuit over $G$ acting on a standard basis input state.
 Both circuit and input are specified in terms of their standard encodings as described above.
 The circuit is followed by a measurement in the standard basis.
-Then there exists an efficient classical algorithm to sample the corresponding output distribution. \end{theorem} In the theorem, the \textit{standard encoding} of a normalizer circuit is defined as is in section \ref{section Pauli and Clifford and Normalizer} in this work; the \textit{standard encoding} of a standard basis input state $\ket{g}$ is simply the tuple $g$, i.e. a collection of $m$ integers.
+Then there exists an efficient classical algorithm to sample the corresponding output distribution. \end{theorem} In the theorem, the \textit{standard encoding} of a normalizer circuit is defined as in section \ref{section Pauli and Clifford and Normalizer} in this work; the \textit{standard encoding} of a standard basis input state $\ket{g}$ is simply the tuple $g$, i.e. a collection of $m$ integers.
+Recall also that ``efficient'' is synonymous to ``in polynomial time in $\log |G|$''.

 The main classical simulation result of this paper (theorem \ref{thm_main} below) is a generalization of the above result.
 Rather than unitary normalizer circuits, the family of quantum circuits considered here is that of the \emph{adaptive normalizer circuits}.
 A polynomial-size adaptive normalizer circuit consists of \ppolylog{\Inputsize} elementary steps, each of which is either a unitary normalizer gate $U$ or a Pauli measurement $M$.
-Furthermore, the choice of which $U$ or $M$ to apply in any given step may depend, in a polynomial-time computable way, on the collection of outcomes obtained in all previous measurements.
+Furthermore, the choice of which $U$ or $M$ to apply in any given step may depend, in a (classical) polynomial-time computable way, on the collection of outcomes obtained in all previous measurements.
 The notion of adaptive normalizer circuits is thus a direct generalization of the adaptive Clifford circuits considered in the original Gottesman-Knill theorem \cite{Gottesman_PhD_Thesis, gottesman_knill}.
 Note that, compared to theorem \ref{thm_maarten}, two elements are added.
 First, measurements are no longer restricted to be standard basis measurements but arbitrary Pauli measurements.
 Second, the circuits are adaptive.